ndrw1221/manga2music/README.md

 **Arguments**

-- --manga-path: Path to the folder containing manga images (default: ./samples).
+- `--manga-path`: Path to the folder containing manga images (default: ./samples).
-- --output-path: Path to save the generated descriptions (default: ./output).
+- `--output-path`: Path to save the generated descriptions (default: ./output).
-- --model: Model to use for description generation (options: gpt-4o, gpt-4o-mini, llava-7b, llava-0.5b).
+- `--model`: Model to use for description generation (options: gpt-4o, gpt-4o-mini, llava-7b, llava-0.5b).

 ### Step 2: Description to Music